The Benefits of Turmeric & Curcumin for Lung Health

 The Benefits of Turmeric for Lung & Respiratory Health

-Now that we have a deeper understanding of inflammation, oxidation, and toxic build-up, we can explore just how turmeric benefits the lungs.
+Now that we have a deeper understanding of inflammation, oxidation, and toxic build-up, we can explore just how turmeric benefits the lungs and why people use tumeric for lungs.

 Over the years, there has been increasing evidence that curcumin, the active compound in turmeric, has a wide spectrum of therapeutic properties and a remarkable range of protective effects in various diseases.
 Several experimental animal models have tested curcumin on lung fibrosis and these studies demonstrate that curcumin attenuates lung injury and fibrosis caused by radiation, chemotherapeutic drugs, and toxicants.
 The growing amount of data also supports the notion that curcumin plays a protective role in chronic obstructive pulmonary disease (COPD), acute lung injury, acute respiratory distress syndrome, and allergic asthma.
 It’s primary therapeutic action being on the prevention or modulation of inflammation and oxidative stress, and the support of the body’s natural detoxification pathways.